 While the smugglers have all the latest in equipment, the resources of the enforcement agencies are sadly lacking.
 For example, the New Mexico State Police Air Detail has no airplanes with which to engage in pursuit or surveillance.
 The U.S. Customs Service Air Support Branch has only one airplane nationwide which is equipped with the type of radar needed to perform night surveillance.
 The unit available to us in New Mexico is based in El Paso.
-The planes there are all old and most are seizures from drug smugglers, a group notorious for avoiding the costly upkeep required to make an airplane safe
+The planes there are all old and most are seizures from drug smugglers, a group notorious for avoiding the costly upkeep required to make an airplane safe.

 Our radar coverage of the border area in the Southwest is in an equally appalling state.
 Through the combined efforts of Customs and FAA radar operators we can scan only 30% of the border from Brownsville, Texas to San Diego, California.
-We're lucky!
-The coastal radar protection from Brownsville on East to Florida is only 10%.
-If a fully armed Cuban fighter plane can penetrate this border, it's no small wonder that the bulk marijuana smugglers are doing it on a daily basis and reaping immense profits from their endeavors.
+We're luckyl The coastal radar protection from Brownsville on East to Florida is only 10%.
+If a fully armed Cuban fighter plane can penetrate this border, it's no small wonder immense profits from their endeavors.